ams0/aks-tf-pipeline/README.md

 # Introduction

 AKS Terraform with `azure-cli` `local-exec` via Azure DevOps pipelines.
+Work in progress

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: